ChristianThingKnudsen/credit-card-management-system/README.md

 To the skeleton the following commands has been used:

+- ng g c home
 - ng g c navigationBar

+- ng g m creditCard --routing
-- ng g c home
+- ng g c -m credit-card credit-card/add